Back to Resources

 Essential for all travelers

-An eSIM isn't just convenient for China travel — it's absolutely essential.
-Without reliable internet access, you can't use mobile payments, access maps, translate signs, or communicate with the outside world.
+An eSIM isn't just convenient for China travel — it's essential.
+Without reliable eSIM you may not be able to use common applications like Facebook or Instagram, use mobile payments, access maps, translate signs, or communicate catch a ride with DiDi (China's version of Uber).

 eSIM for China travel